Xasthur: History

 On March 26, 2010, Conner announced that he was wholesaling Xasthur's eighth studio album, Portal of Sorrow.
 He also stated that this would be the last album under the Xasthur moniker, as he was dissolving the Xasthur musical project.
 Conner cited a lack of motivation, among other aspects, for ending Xasthur; he also stated that there would not be a reunion of this band.
 Conner remarked that another, non-metal musical project was in the works, later revealed to be called Nocturnal Poisoning, named after his 2002 album.
 Nocturnal Poisoning released three albums between 2012 and 2014: Other Worlds of the Mind, A Misleading Reality and Doomgrass.

 On September 30, 2010, Conner released the first and only music video to date under the Xasthur name, for the song "Walker of Dissonant Worlds" from the To Violate the Oblivious album.

-Conner was featured in One Man Metal, a 2012 Noisey documentary alongside Jef Whitehead of Leviathan and Russell Menzies of Striborg.
+Conner was featured in One Man Metal, a 2012 Noisey documentary, alongside Jef Whitehead of Leviathan and Russell Menzies of Striborg.
+Despite having been released in 2012, the interviews were conducted in 2009.

 On March 5, 2015, Conner announced on the official Nocturnal Poisoning Facebook page that the band were reverting to the name Xasthur.
 In reclaiming the name, he said: "For five years, Nocturnal Poisoning was locked out and denied every opportunity or open door that Xasthur used to have, or would've had.
 I worked hard at building up both projects, starting both of them from nothing and nowhere, but I'm taking back what's mine.
 Xasthur doesn't belong to the greedy hipsters that milk the metal business; it belongs to me and it's mine to take back."
 He noted that a new Xasthur album would be available in 2016 on the Disharmonic Variations label, and that the current version of the band (including contributions from Nocturnal Poisoning associate members Christopher Hernandez and Robert Nesslin) would be a continuation of Nocturnal Poisoning's acoustic-driven music, saying, "There's no need to rehash old Xasthur songs, the acoustic ones are plenty dark, and sometimes they're not.
 If you've been listening, reading, thinking and getting it, we could call it Xasthur acoustic/unplugged with, whatever, a country, blues, 'folk', bluegrass, doomgrass or singer/songwriter style and technique in it".